Is There Stamp Duty On Commercial Property?

 Stamp Duty Land Tax for Leasehold Commercial Properties

-SDLT is also applicable on commercial properties leases in the UK above a certain threshold.
+SDLT also applies to commercial property leases in the UK above a certain threshold.
 When you lease a commercial property, your SDLT will depend on the net present value (NPV).
 Here are the SDLT rates for commercial properties that are on lease.

 Net Present Value SDLT rate